 Meeting Walk-In Customers’ Needs

+11. Assign times for walk-in customers.
 It’s also a good idea to set aside time in your reservation schedule for walk-ins.
 With the help of restaurant analytics software, you can analyze real-time reports that show your daily sales.
 This will enable you to identify the hours that are less busy for your establishment so you can dedicate more resources towards walk-in customers.
 Feel free to take it up a notch by advertising walk-in times to the general public.

+12. Give them an honest timeline.
 It becomes challenging to convert walk-ins into regulars if they become frustrated by their initial wait time at your restaurant.
 That’s why it’s best to level with them as soon as they arrive at your establishment.
 Train your staff to say something like, “Bear with us; if you can wait for 20 minutes, we’re going to get a table for you.”

 Also consider using a waitlist system to better manage walk-ins and keep them updated through real-time SMS updates.
 You can also use these systems to give them more accurate wait times and provide them with an improved experience by looking at waitlist reports and insights.

+13. Assemble a quick service team.
 Try creating an express service setup that’s geared towards your walk-in customers.
 Why is this important?
 It makes managing walk-ins and turning tables rather easy.
 Even devoting a couple of servers to this setup can greatly benefit a restaurant, allowing its front-of-house department to handle the extra demand.

+14. Use a modern online reservation system.
 Online reservation systems make it convenient for guests to book a table at the restaurant of their choice, but there’s a concern that they can create a psychological separation between reservations and walk-in customers.

 Fortunately, Eat and other similar options prevent this by acting as a customer control center.
 High-speed processing of online, call-ahead, and walk-in reservations in one centralized place is the key to managing your guest flow fast.
 Plus, knowing how many open tables you have (if any) gives a bit of breathing room to your employees.

+15. Use table management software.
+Table management is a function that allows restaurants to effectively manage walk-ins and reservations throughout the whole dining experience.
 Modern solutions include shift outlines and table clocks that can be used to streamline table turn over.
 Some even come with an SMS-powered waitlist that allow restaurant owners to manage high volume walk-ins as they attempt to match table demand with kitchen capacity.

 You can use this data to calculate the revenue share of reservations, call-ahead, and walk-in customers.
 This can help you decide whether you should take more reservations in the future or shift your focus towards walk-ins.

+Manage capacity with reservations.
 Given the current circumstances, capacity management has become increasingly important for restaurants.
 Reservation systems with automated capacity management features can help restaurants meet their capacity and social distancing restrictions and enable them to operate safely.